acgetchell/mundus-atrox/src/journals/tenth.md

 9. *Calmul* heals *Steve* for 10 HP.
 We decide to take some time to heal up. *Viker* heals *Steve* for 20 HP. *Benjamin* heals a lot of people. *Viker* heals Orky and *CoralKing* for 7 and 10 HP.
 And so on…

 We ask *Steve* to sneak around the corner where we saw someone run away.
 He peaks around and doesn’t see anyone.
 We follow him in pursuit.
 We end up following the source of magic and *Tysnera* notices footsteps.
 We end up at fully-sealed double doors that we cannot see a way to penetrate. *Tasbros* remembers that he can cast “Knock” and we blow the door open.
-We see a Drow and a wizard, Glassstaff.
+We see a Drow and a wizard, *Glasstaff*.

 ![Nezznar the Black Spider](images/Nezznar.png)